Last updated on November 7th, 2023

 - 1 cup brown sugar

 - 2 teaspoons curry powder

-- 1 (14.5 ounce) can sweet cherries (not cherry pie filling) pitted and drained
+- 14.5 ounce can pitted sweet cherries (not cherry pie filling) drained

 - Preheat oven to 350 degrees.

-- Bake uncovered for 30 minutes until syrup is bubbling.
+- Bake uncovered for 30 minutes until the syrup is bubbling.